Last Updated on December 31, 2022

 Nest Bedding Alexander flippable

-The CoolFlow quilting foam that tops both sides of the mattress is designed to keep you cool while you sleep.
-However, some reviewers report that the mattress can get quite hot – you may feel this more if you sleep on the firm side which doesn’t have the additional copper-infused gel foam layer.
-This may or may not bother you – it’s likely to depend on how hot you get when sleeping and how much control you have over your bedroom temperature.
+One of the standout features of this mattress is the CoolFlow quilting foam that tops both sides, designed to keep you cool while you sleep.
+However, some reviewers have mentioned that the mattress can still get quite warm – particularly on the firm side, which lacks the additional copper-infused gel foam layer.
+Whether this is an issue or not will depend on your individual sleeping temperature preferences and how much control you have over your bedroom environment.

-Some users have also found that the edges and corners of the mattress can feel a little squishy.
-This is a common issue with memory foam mattresses but may be a concern if you tend to sleep on the edge of your bed.
+It’s worth noting that a few users have found the edges and corners of the mattress to be somewhat squishy.
+While this is a common concern with memory foam mattresses, it might be something to consider if you tend to sleep near the edge of your bed.

-Unlike most of the sciatica mattress reviews here which are online only, Nest Bedding have a series of showrooms across the States so you can have a bounce around on their beds before you decide which mattress is best for you.
-However, if buying online, you can often find good deals with Nest Bedding coupons which would bring the cost of a new sciatica mattress down considerably.
+Unlike many of the mattresses reviewed here, which are primarily available online, Nest Bedding has a series of showrooms across the United States where you can test their beds in person.
+If you prefer to shop online, you can often find great deals with Nest Bedding coupons, significantly reducing the cost of a new sciatica-friendly mattress.

-One thing that sets the Alexander Signature Flippable mattress apart from its competitors is the quality of the materials used.
-Nest Bedding mattresses are made in the USA, and all their foams are CertiPUR-US certified, meaning they meet low VOC emission standards – good for indoor air quality.
-They also offer a lifetime comfort guarantee and their customer service is excellent.
+One aspect that truly sets the Alexander Signature Flippable mattress apart from its competitors is the high-quality materials used.
+Nest Bedding mattresses are made in the USA, and all their foams are CertiPUR-US certified, meeting low VOC emission standards – which is great for indoor air quality.
+Furthermore, they offer a lifetime comfort guarantee, and their customer service is top-notch.

 Pros